Camping at Salisbury Beach State Park

 - TTY customers 1-877-620-0833

 Here is what the Massachusetts DCR has to say about making camping reservations:

 The call center is open Monday through Sunday 8 am to 8 pm between April and Labor Day.
 Between September and March, the call center is open Mon through Friday 9 am to 7 pm and 10 am to 5 pm on Saturday and Sunday.

 Credit card payments are accepted.
 With personal check or money order transactions, full payment is required within ten (10) days of making the reservation.

 You must be 18 years or older to make a reservation.
 ID is required upon registration at the campground.
 Reservations may be made as early as six months prior to the date of your arrival and as late as two days before your arrival.
 You can also make camping reservations for several dates at one time.
 However, reservations will be limited to 14 cumulative days in any one park between Memorial Day and Labor Day.
 There is a 2 day minimum on most reservations.

 - Each campsite has water, a picnic table, a waist high barbeque grill, and a small ground-grill/fire- box.

 - The fire-box is a three sided metal contraption that sits on the ground, is open on one side and to the ground, and has a grate on top.
 The idea is that you can have a fire at your campsite - but just a small one!
-Bundles of firewood can be purchased at local gas stations, some local Salisbury stores, and the Salisbury Beach campground store.
+Bundles of firewood can be purchased at the Salisbury Beach campground store.
 Due to invasive insect species state law prohibits moving firewood in or out of any campground.